 It is usual to gain two years of relevant experience before embarking on an HCPC-approved doctorate in Clinical Psychology, and the ideal pre-application experience would be an assistant psychologist or a research assistant post, although competition for these jobs is fierce.
 Often voluntary experience or related work, such as a nursing assistant or a care assistant, can help secure these sought-after positions.
 It is common to spend a year building up relevant experience (volunteering and/or paid work) to help you secure these posts.
 Some examples of opportunities to look out for include:

 - Improving Access to Psychological Therapies (IAPT) wellbeing practitioner – search NHS Jobs using the keyword facility.
 As outlined above, be aware that if you receive NHS funding to train in a role such as this, you will be unable to access another NHS funded training in the psychological professions until two years after you qualify.
+As IAPT roles are increasingly competitive, it is worth searching NHS Jobs using keywords such as 'mental health support' which will help you identify entry level roles which are more suitable if you are needing to build up initial relevant experience.

 - nursing assistant/auxiliary nurse